estelle/flexbox/draft/04_flex_examples.md

       </footer>
     </body>

-We can layout the site for smaller devices, then alter the appearance for larger screens.
-In just a few lines of CSS, we can make the site completely responsive.
+We lay the site out for smaller devices, then alter the appearance for larger screens.
+In just a few lines of CSS, we can make this layout completely responsive.

     html {
       background-color: #deded8;